 Bitumen, made from petroleum and asphalt, will dry out over time, reducing its flashing effectiveness.
 That leaves butyl or acrylic adhesive as better choices, but butyl as the best choice.

-Butyl rubber tape has many advantages over acrylic-based tape.
+Butyl rubber tape has many advantages over the acrylic-based tape.
 It is sticker, has less high-temperature oozing, can be applied in a wide range of temperatures, and is more rubbery than acrylic-based tape.
 Butyl tape flows better around the deck screws and deck fasteners.
-Overall, butyl tape provides superior weatherproofing for the wood foundation of your deck.
+Overall, butyl tape provides superior weatherproofing for the timber foundation of your deck.

 Trex Protect is guaranteed to withstand the test of time.
-It comes with a 20-year warranty, so it lasts as long as the decking it supports.
+It comes with a 25-year warranty, so it lasts as long as the decking it supports.
 Acrylic tape typically comes with only a 300-day warranty.

 Don’t begin your deck building without flashing tape.
 It’s a home improvement investment worth its weight in peace of mind.